Canon G9 X Mark II vs Panasonic GX800

 Both the G9X Mark II and the GX800 are recent models that feature in their makers' current product line-up.
 The G9X Mark II replaced the earlier Canon G9 X, while the GX800 followed on from the Panasonic GF7.

 Review summary: Canon G9 X Mark II vs Panasonic GX800

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon G9 X Mark II and the Panasonic GX800?
+Is the Canon G9 X Mark II better than the Panasonic GX800 or vice versa?
 The listing below highlights the relative strengths of the two models.